Cray-HPE/docs-csm/operations/multi_tenancy/Create_a_Tenant.md

 # Creating a Tenant

 This page provides information about how to create a tenant.
-This procedure involves creating a custom resource for both `tapms` as well as the `slurm operator`.
+This procedure involves creating a Custom Resource Definition (CRD) and then applying the Custom Resource (CR), for both `tapms` and the `slurm` operator,

 ## Table of contents